neu-spiral/FrankWolfe/README.md

  Distributed Frank-Wolfe via Spark
 ===========================

-It is the implementation of the distributed Frank-Wolfe algorithm.
-Please cite this if you intend to use this code for your research.
+It is the implementation of the distributed Frank-Wolfe algorithm, described in "Distributing Frank-Wolfe via Map-Reduce", A.Moharrer, S.Ioannidis, ICDM, 2017.

 Usage
 -----